 Question for you: Have you ever stopped to consider that maybe, just maybe, they didn’t hear a word you said?
 The fact that you can hear yourself doesn’t mean that others can.
 Remember, even when you’re thinking, you can still hear yourself.
 Therefore, be certain that you’re very audible to your audience.
 Speak from your stomach, not your nose or your throat.
 Practice with a friend that can give honest and detailed feedback

 This also applies to phone conversations.
 It is very essential in horning your communication skill.
 Whether you’re talking to a colleague or family or a lecturer, be sure that you’re really communicating.
 If you have to, especially with a lecturer, rehearse before calling them.
 You’ve got nothing to lose by preparing.
 It’ll even save you from possible embarrassment.

 Use clear words

 There’s always this temptation to sound intelligent while you write.
-Resist that urge as much as you can.
+Resist that urge to use vocabularies that your audience can’t comprehend.
 The purpose of writing is to speak to the reader, so make it easy for your reader to understand.
 Sometimes, complex or unpopular words will find their way in, and that’s not a problem.
 As long as you’re sure that it’s not an attempt to impress anybody, then you can leave it in.
 Let there be a takeaway from each paragraph you write.
 This is very important.

 Also, for term papers and other research writing, don’t hesitate to use professional jargon.
 It’s necessary to show expertise and proof that you really did your research.